Mena-Adel20/Fawry-system/README.md

 # Fawry-system
 ## in this project you will work on building something similar to Fawry system.
-This system should be user by users to pay for different services.
+This system should be user by users to pay for different services with The web service API.
 ### The initial services are
 a.
 Mobile recharge services.
 i.
 Vodafone